 ABA-approved programs are also recognized in most US jurisdictions.
 Some states recognize non-accredited programs within their state, but these may not be recognized if you move to another state.
 An ABA-approved degree would be recognized in most states in the US.

-Paralegal Studies Degree Programs in California
+Online Paralegal Studies Degree Program

 Types of programs that can be ABA-approved